Somerset Family Adventures

 Read our Guide to cycling the Strawberry Line with kids

-Visit this 18 Hole Crazy Golf Course which is set back in the hills of Cheddar.
+Visit this 18 Hole Mini Golf Course which is set back in the hills of Cheddar.

-Pirate Adventure Land Crazy Golf, Weston super Mare
+Pirate Adventure Land Mini Golf, Weston super Mare

 Enter a land of pirates and delight in 18 holes of Adventure Golf.